 How to Get to Bukit Lawang

-Bukit Lawang is located around 90 kilometers northwest of Medan, where you’ll probably arrive in Sumatra.
+Bukit Lawang is located around 90 kilometres northwest of Medan, where you’ll probably arrive in Sumatra.

 From Medan, you can take a taxi to Pinang Baris, which will cost you around 50,000 IDR ($5 USD).
 From here, you can get a direct minibus to Bukit Lawang for around 20,000 IDR ($2 USD) per person.

-If you’re coming from Berastagi or Lake Toba, you can buy a tourist van ticket to Bukit Lawang from local tour agencies or from you hotel.
+If you’re coming from Berastagi or Lake Toba, you can buy a tourist van ticket to Bukit Lawang from local tour agencies or from your hotel.